DiSCoMaT: Distantly Supervised Composition Extraction from Tables in Materials Science Articles

-We are motivated by curating a KB of all materials known to mankind (such as glasses, alloys), along with their properties.
-A preliminary analysis of materials science (MatSci) papers reveals that around 85\% of material compositions and their associated quantitative properties (e.g., hardness, viscosity, conductivity) are reported in tables.
-Our paper studies the first part of this IE problem -- extraction of materials (IDs used in the paper), along with their constituents and relative percentages.
-For instance, Fig. \ref{fig:three comp_tables}a should output four materials (A1-A4), where ID A1 is associated with three constituents (MoO$_3$, Fe$_2$O$_3$, and P$_2$O$_5$) and their percentages, 5, 38, and 57, respectively.
-While not our focus, this extraction problem is also relevant for several other domains such as biomedical (drug compositions), environmental science (aerosols, air pollution, solid waste), and chemistry (polymers, colloidal gels).
+In materials science (MatSci) articles, the details on synthesis and characterization are reported in the text~\cite{mysore-etal-2019-materials}, while material compositions are mostly reported in tables~\cite{jensen2019machine}.
+A preliminary analysis of MatSci papers reveals that $\sim$85\%\footnote{estimated by randomly choosing 100 compositions from a MatSci database and checking where they are reported} of material compositions and their associated properties (e.g., density, stiffness) are reported in tables and not text.
+Thus, IE from tables is essential for a comprehensive understanding of a given paper, and for increasing the coverage of resulting KBs.
+To this extent, we define a novel NLP task of extraction of materials (via IDs mentioned in the paper), constituents, and their relative percentages.
+For instance, Fig.\ref{fig:three comp_tables}a should output four materials A1-A4, where ID A1 is associated with three constituents (MoO$_3$, Fe$_2$O$_3$, and P$_2$O$_5$) and their respective percentages, 5, 38, and 57.
+A model for this task necessitates solving several challenges, which are discussed in detail in Sec.~\ref{sec:problem}.
+While many of these issues have been investigated separately, e.g., numerical IE \cite{madaan-aaai16}, unit extraction \cite{sarawagi14}, chemical compound identification \cite{weston2019named}, NLP for tables \cite{jensen2019machine,swain2016chemdataextractor}, solving all these in concert creates a challenging testbed for the NLP community.